er-rahul-agarwal/er-rahul-agarwal/README.md

 ---

-**Ph.D., University of Calgary** · Open to roles in applied ML, predictive analytics, and industrial AI
+· Open to roles in applied ML, predictive analytics, and industrial AI
 📧 er.rahul.agarwal03@gmail.com · [LinkedIn](https://www.linkedin.com/in/rahul-agarwal-45a416113/)